pedroresende/Jeega/docs/database.md

 ## Class Block

 * Class groups serve to aggregate the classes into logical groups
+* Classes define the possible objects to be created
-* the group detais are the displayable data in the possible languages
+* Fieldtypes are the fields that the objects will have

 TABLE CLASS_GROUPS
 ```